 Factors to Consider When Choosing an Aerial Lift

 Besides asking yourself the above questions, there are some unique factors you need to consider.
 Understanding how the following factors affect your job site will help you choose the right aerial lift for your needs:

 - Manufacturer: Research the best manufacturers of aerial lifts.
 This is especially important if you’re looking to buy a new or used aerial lift, but it’ll also affect your experience when renting one.

 - Indoor vs. outdoor work: Indoor and outdoor job sites have very different needs, so consider where you’re working when choosing an aerial lift.
 This includes factors like available power sources, obstacles and the kind of terrain you’ll be working on.

 - Available space and movement requirements: Analyze your job site to know how much space you’ll have to work with regarding the use of your chosen aerial lift.
 Tighter working environments may require an aerial lift that takes up minimal space with flexible movement options.
 If you have plenty of space to work with and need the extra weight handling and height, you may be able to use a boom lift.

 Buy or Rent Aerial Lifts From Barclay

 Whether you’re looking to buy a new aerial lift, buy a used aerial lift or rent one for your next job, Barclay is here to meet your needs.
+With aerial lifts from JLG, Genie, and Yale, we can help.
 We’ve become the premier equipment solution in the New Jersey and Southern New York areas and can be your trusted source for material handling equipment, helping you achieve greater, safer heights on your job site.

 We invite you to contact us today if you have any more questions or want to take the next step toward getting the aerial lift you need!